(Disclosure: Some of the links below may be affiliate links)

 In total, we spent 8211 CHF without any taxes.
 Without the blog, this amounts to 6992 CHF.
 This is much higher than we usually spend.

 March is always the first month of the year when we do not pay taxes.
-As explained before, the canton gives me nine bills to pay, the county ten bills, and the country six bills, so I do not pay the same amount every month.
+As explained before, the canton gives me nine bills to pay, the municipality ten bills, and the country six bills, so I do not pay the same amount every month.
 So, this usually means an excellent savings rate.

 As mentioned before, we usually spend more money the month of the bonus.
 Some of the expenses are reasonable and were things we have delayed for March.
 But others were not so reasonable and should probably have been avoided.